Non-relativistic transport from frame-indifferent kinetic theory: Basics of Newton-Cartan geometry

-This is an extension of the Galilean algebra with a central element $ M $, associated with mass.
+satisfying the commutation relations of the so-called Bargmann algebra\footnote{This is an extension of the Galilean algebra with a central element $ M $, associated with mass.}

 The generators correspond to time translations $( H )$, spatial translations $( P_i )$, rotations $( R_{ij} )$, Galilean boosts $( K_i )$, and the central charge $( M )$.
+We note that the index on the generators serves as a label and does not correspond to a spatial component.
 Such a construction allows one to have the proper field content that couples to the energy, momentum, and mass currents.
 Moreover, we emphasize that without the Milne boosts the algebra in Eqs. \eqref{eq:Bargman_Algebra} would not close.